 Cashew "cheese" is one of those things that might seem like it's only for deprived vegans, but let me assure you, it can be enjoyed by everyone.
 It is true that if you're expecting authentic dairy flavor, you might be disappointed.
 So just think of this as a creamy, herbed spread that's ridiculously easy to make and serve it with crackers, bread, sandwiches, or crudités.
-I've taken to doubling or tripling the recipe because it tends to go fast.
+I've taken to doubling the recipe because it tends to go fast.
 Cashew cheese can also be thinned out with water or white wine and mixed into pasta.

 Many nut-based cheese recipes incorporate nutritional yeast, which provides a savory, umami note.
 I like this recipe equally with or without the yeast.
 And feel free to make the recipe your own by starting with the cashew base and adding your own blend of herbs, spices, olives, sun-dried tomatoes, whatever you like.

 Herbed Cashew Cheese Spread

 Makes about 3 cups

 2 cups raw cashews

 2 tablespoons dry vermouth or white wine (can substitute water)

 1 large garlic clove, minced